 -- Alex Lewis, founder of the Alex Lewis Trust

-The rising of ubiquitous technology like Mixed Reality (AR/VR) and Internet of Things (IoT) cause the user interface to shift from the touch screens to the surrounding environment.
-In this context, the traditional inclusive interaction design method may no longer be applicable, and a new interface design approach for accessibility needs to be proposed.
+The rising of ubiquitous technology like Mixed Reality (AR/VR) and Internet of Things (IoT) cause the user interface to shift from 2D to 3D.
+The traditional inclusive interaction design is no longer applicable.
+A new approach for accessibility needs to be proposed.

-By conducting a qualitative analysis of experiments and user research, we discovered that the relative spatial movement between two dots could describe any spatial interactions.
-We presented the inclusive and customizable natural user interface based on that interaction pattern, enabling people with physical disabilities to interact with the spatial interface, whatever their body condition is.
+By conducting experiments and researches, we discovered the relative spatial movement between two dots could describe any spatial interactions.
+We proposed the customizable interface based on the insights, which enables people with physical disabilities to freely interact with AR/VR technology.

-ed a team of 3 people, including two designers and one engineer did the problem definition, experiment design, qualitative and quantitative research, ideation lo-fi prototype, video design.
+Led team of 3 people, including two designers and one engineer, conducted the problem definition, experiment design, qualitative and quantitative research, prototyping, and video design.

 Over the last few years, the development of the Mixed Reality and the Internet of Things has revealed the possibility of a screen-free future, marked we are entering an era of ubiquitous computing.
 The user interface starts shifting from the touch screens to the surrounding environment.
 The interaction between humans and machines will change a lot.
 And more spatial interaction will happen.